 Get in touch

-During your initial meeting with us Ruth will show you a fantastic range of property options.
+During your initial meeting with us we will show you a fantastic range of property options.
 We ensure you only see the best options which meet your needs - we will not waste your time showing you properties which do not match your requirements.
-Ruth will also take you to meet the lawyers, currency exchange team and tax specialists that Louise introduced you to before your trip over so that you can ask any further questions and put a face to the name.
+We will also take you to meet the lawyers, currency exchange team and tax specialists that our Property Advisor introduced you to before your trip over so that you can ask any further questions and put a face to the name.
 There is no pressure, but we believe that on this trip we will find you the perfect property.
 Once this has happened and you are ready to make an offer we will put this to the vendor and negotiate to ensure you get a deal that you are happy with and a price which also meets with the satisfaction of the vendor.

 Reserving a property